All Episodes

 Or I'm going to lay somebody off.

-But at the end of the day, what I'm not going to do is continue to bear the burden of all of this, because for some reason I'm the big bad person.
+But at the end of the day, what I'm not going to do is continue to bear the burden of all of this because for some reason I'm the big bad person.

 I employ 75 people.

-I'm so I'm doing the best I can to keep employment in Cleveland and expand the economy and give people a good income.
+I'm doing the best I can to keep employment in Cleveland and expand the economy and give people a good income.

-But if they're thinking that at the end of the day all we're going to do is accept some sort of responsibility that we need to continue to pay more and more and more, I hate to tell them, but that where it's going to come out of is their own pockets.
+But if they're thinking that at the end of the day, all we're going to do is accept some sort of responsibility that we need to continue to pay more and more and more, I hate to tell them, but where it's going to come out of is their own pockets.

-It's going to come out of their they I don't know why they don't appreciate it.
+It's going to come out of their ⁇ I don't know why they don't appreciate that that's where it's going to be coming from.

 It's certainly not going to come from mine.